alexmingoia/purescript-pux/docs/API/Pux.md

 type Config state action eff = { update :: Update state action eff, view :: state -> Html action, initialState :: state, inputs :: Array (Signal action) }
 ```

-The configuration of an app consists of the basic model / view / update
-pattern seen in the Elm app architecture.

 The `update` and `view` functions describe how to step the state and view
 the state.